Skip to content

 ESS Security Labels (RFC 2634): Used in S/MIME email and STANAG 4406 military messaging.
 Structure parallels STANAG 4774.
 STANAG 4774 is "expected to become the dominant label format for military use."

-NATO's access control model is called CMBAC (pronounced "come back"), defined in STANAG 4474.
-It works by comparing security labels against security clearances within the context of a Security Policy Information File (SPIF).
+NATO formalises this as CMBAC (Confidentiality Metadata-Based Access Control, pronounced "come back"), defined in STANAG 4474.
+It works by comparing STANAG 4774 security labels against security clearances within the context of a Security Policy Information File (SPIF) -- essentially a machine-readable rulebook that defines what each label means and who may receive data carrying it.

-The SPIF manages label structure definitions, display markings (including multilingual support), access control rules, and policy equivalence mappings for cross-domain scenarios.
+The SPIF handles label structure definitions, display markings (including multilingual support), access control rules, and policy equivalence mappings for cross-domain scenarios (i.e. translating between different national security policies at a coalition boundary).

 Release Authority and Control